Staff

 Dr. kj | co-Director

 Dr. kj, an Indigenous Yoeme (Yaqui)/Bisayan person living with colonized family histories, born and raised on occupied Tongva Land in Los Angeles, California, embarks on a transformative educational journey fueled by a profound connection to Native Land.
-Dr. kj's ancestors originate from Arizona and Sonora, Mexico (paternal), and the Bisayan islands in the Philippines and Mexico (maternal), where they worked in farm labor camps in Arizona cotton fields and in Hawai'i plantations as sakada, respectively, which is why Dr. kj has devoted time loving and learning with the Indigenous Land of both Arizona and Hawai'i, and California deserts.
-Dr. kj's passion for immersive and reciprocal place-based life and learning finds a perfect match in the Co-Director role at The Field Semester, where Dr. kj eagerly anticipates sharing and learning ecological lifeways that harmonize with the program's visionary mission.
+Dr. kj's ancestors originate from Arizona and Sonora, Mexico (paternal), and the Bisayan islands in the Philippines and Mexico (maternal), where they worked in farm labor camps in Arizona cotton fields and in Hawai'i plantations as sakada, respectively, which is why Dr. kj has devoted time learning with Indigenous Land of Arizona, and practiced traditional community-farming and care-taking Āina o Hawai'i as an invited guest alongside Kānaka Maoli leaders and communities; Dr. kj was also an Invited Scholar in the Political Science Department at the University of Hawai’i at Mānoa.
+Dr. kj committed to life in-community with Tongva and Cahuilla teachers and knowledge-keepers caring for and nurturing their powerful and rich Land and desert territories, in what is now known as Los Angeles, and parts of “Inland Empire,” California, and is eternally humbled, shaped, and changed by this welcoming and work.
+Dr. kj's commitment to immersive and reciprocal place-based life and learning finds a perfect match in the Co-Director role at The Field Semester, where Dr. kj eagerly anticipates sharing and learning ecological lifeways that harmonize with the program's visionary mission.

 Yaeir Heber | Lead founder

-Raised in Oakland and former student of Paul and Andy at Head-Royce, Yaeir graduated from Swarthmore College with a degree in World-Views and Sustainability—a degree he designed to examine the underpinnings of our society's unsustainable tendencies and how education can be employed to strategically address them.
+Raised in Oakland and former student of other-founders Paul and Andy at Head-Royce, Yaeir graduated from Swarthmore College with a degree in World-Views and Sustainability—a degree he designed to examine the underpinnings of our society's unsustainable tendencies and how education can be employed to strategically address them.
 His research led him around the world, studying education systems in eco-villages throughout Europe, community structure, permaculture design, and earth-building in the Middle East, rain-forest conservation and agroforestry in Ecuador, and community farming in the US.
 After graduating, he worked as an educator both in and outside of the formal classroom, like in Chester, PA for example, where he was responsible for the Public Housing Authority's urban agriculture program—developing and managing an urban farm and its youth education program.
 Whether through his work with community agriculture or teaching in classrooms in Manhattan and Oakland, Yaeir has a demonstrated commitment to helping students cultivate personal bonds with the natural world and one another through meaningful, experiential, outdoor education.
 Yaeir is an avid rock-climber and musician who loves to forage, cook, build, and spend time in the great outdoors.

 Rebekah Truemper | Capital Campaign Director